What training reveals about neural network complexity: NN complexity far from the training data

 \section{NN complexity far from the training data}

-Our exploration on the relationship between training and the complexity of the learned function, thus far, focused only on regions of the input space that contain at least one training point.
+Our exploration on the relationship between training and the complexity of the learned function thus far focused only on regions of the input space that contain at least one training point.
 It is natural to ask how the function behaves in empty regions.
-After all, to make generalization statements we need to ensure that the learned function is globally Lipschitz.
+After all, to make generalization statements we need to ensure that the learned function has, with high probability, bounded Lipschitz constant close to any point in the training distribution.

-Next, we provide conditions such that a NN that undergoes steady bias updates, as per Definition~\ref{def:steady_learner}, during training also has low complexity in linear regions that do not contain any training points.
+Next, we provide conditions such that a NN that undergoes steady bias updates, as per Definition~\ref{def:steady_learner}, also has low complexity in linear regions that do not contain any training points.
 Our analysis starts in Section~\ref{subsec:between} by relating the Lipschitz constant of regions in and outside the training data.
 We then show in Section~\ref{subsec:generalization} how learners that remain steady while trained with Dropout have a bounded generalization error.

-\paragraph{Analysis setup.} A central quantity in our analysis is the activation $\bs_t(\bx)$ associated with each $\bx$:
+A central quantity in our analysis is the activation $\bs_t(\bx)$ associated with each $\bx$:

-Thus, $\bs_t(\bx)$ is the Kronecker product of all activations when the network's input is $\bx$.
+Thus, $\bs_t(\bx)$ is the Kronecker product of all activations when the NN's input is $\bx$.